Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ### Part 2.
 Selecting your Desktop Environment and or Window Manager.
 Note: Most desktops are now based on Wayland and have Xorg as fallback.

+Important: You can no longer use KDE on Xorg as upstream has removed the functionality.

 | Xorg Desktop Environment | Instructions |
 | ------------------------ | ------------ |